Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Brooklyn Museum entrance | ©Alison Day

-The Brooklyn Museum in New York will blow your mind the moment you see it.
+The Brooklyn Museum in New York will leave you speechless as soon as you see it.
 Its imposing building could well be the official residence of President Joe Biden or the US Congress, but it is one of the best museums in New York, the second most important museum in the city after the Museum of Modern Art (MoMA), and one of the most emblematic in the USA.
-Do you want to discover the treasures it holds inside?
+Would you like to discover the treasures it holds inside?

 As a world-renowned institution, its permanent collection brings together more than one and a half million objects and documents centred on American art.
-You'll also enjoy its contemporary art collections and, thanks to the jewel in the crown, its Egyptian art collection, you'll travel back in time to discover the world of the pharaohs and feel like Cleopatra and Tutankhamun.
+You can also enjoy its contemporary art collection, and thanks to the jewel in the crown, its Egyptian art collection, you will travel back in time to discover the world of the pharaohs and feel like Cleopatra and Tutankhamun.
 Interesting, isn't it?

 How much does it cost to enter the Brooklyn Museum?